-Note that gnatmake switch -m will almost always trigger recompilation for sources that are preprocessed, because gnatmake cannot compute the checksum of the source after preprocessing.
+Note that the gnatmake switch -m will almost always trigger recompilation for sources that are preprocessed, because gnatmake cannot compute the checksum of the source after preprocessing.

-The actual preprocessing function is described in detail in section [Preprocessing with gnatprep], page 46.
-This section only describes how integrated preprocessing is triggered and parameterized.
+The actual preprocessing function is described in detail in [Preprocessing with gnatprep], page 46.
+This section explains the switches that relate to integrated preprocessing.

--gnatep=file
+-gnatep=preprocessor\data\file

-This switch indicates to the compiler the file name (without directory information) of the preprocessor data file to use.
-The preprocessor data file should be found in the source directories.
-Alternatively when using project files, you can reference to the project file's directory via the project name'Project_Dir project attribute, e.g:
+This switch specifies the file name (without directory information) of the preprocessor data file.
+Either place this file in one of the source directories, or, when using project files, reference the project file's directory via the project\ name'Project\Dir project attribute; e.g: